Haines Sheldon Museum

-The Sheldon Museum and Cultural Center, an educational institution of the Haines Borough, is committed to collecting, preserving and interpreting the history, art and unique blending of diverse cultures within the Chilkat Valley region.
+The Haines Sheldon Museum, an educational institution of the Haines Borough, is committed to collecting, preserving and interpreting the history, art and unique blending of diverse cultures within the Chilkat Valley region.

 Steve Sheldon, at the age of 8 (in 1893) purchased a piece of the original transatlantic cable for "the museum I'll have some day."
 When he came to Haines, Alaska from Ohio in 1911, he met and married Elisabeth Birkinbine, a girl from Pennsylvania, who was also interested in collecting.
 While Steve gathered all sorts of interesting things, Mrs. Sheldon concentrated on Tlingit baskets, beadwork and blankets.